 The Takahashi LE Series Eyepiece produces images that live up to the Takahashi name...
 A name that has become synonymous with terms like "quality" and "precision" in today's amateur astronomy market....
 Learn MoreFREE SHIPPINGModel#: TEA0300(48 States)

-The Takahashi TCD0012STL Adapter was designed specifically to attach a SBIG ST-Series CCD camera and color filter wheel attached to a Takahashi Mewlon Telescope.
-The models this adapter works with Takahashi Epsilon 160/180 model telescopes and SBIG ST-Series CCD - but without the color filter wheel attached....
+The Takahashi TCD0012STL Adapter was designed specifically to attach a SBIG ST-Series CCD camera and color filter wheel attached to a Takahashi Mewlon Telescope....
 Learn MoreModel#: TCD0327

 ...
 Learn More